microsoft/vscode-chrome-debug/README.md

 ### Other optional launch config fields
-* `trace`: When true, the adapter logs its own diagnostic info to this file: `~/.vscode/extensions/msjsdiag.debugger-for-chrome/vscode-chrome-debug.txt`.
+* `trace`: When true, the adapter logs its own diagnostic info to a file.
+The file path will be printed in the Debug Console.
 This is often useful info to include when filing an issue on GitHub.
 If you set it to "verbose", it will also log to the console.
 * `runtimeExecutable`: Workspace relative or absolute path to the runtime executable to be used.
 If not specified, Chrome will be used from the default install location.
 * `runtimeArgs`: Optional arguments passed to the runtime executable.
 * `env`: Optional dictionary of environment key/value pairs.